psychopy/psychopy/docs/source/index.rst

 **Latest version**: 1.62.00 was released August 2010.
 See complete :doc:`changelog`

-**Welcome** to the new developers that have recently been getting onboard the PsychoPy train.
-The developers of PyEPL are going to be joining us, and  I'm sure there are loads of further improvements on their way real soon as a result!
+**Welcome** to the new developers (Per Sederberg, Yuvi Masory, Alex Masse and Phillip Cloud) that have recently been getting onboard the PsychoPy train.
+I'm sure there are loads of further improvements on their way as a result!

 **Thanks** to `CRS Ltd`_ and to the `HEA Psych Network`_ for their recent commitments of financial support for the project.